-But I saw that the Agra and the Taj Mahal was very close to Nepal.
+But I saw that the Taj Mahal was very close to Nepal.
 And I thought, surely I could pop down to see the World Heritage Site.

 And that was what triggered my second visit, which took the form of a loose train journey across the northern state of Uttar Pradesh.
 Now this state – this one was like the India that I imagine.